What Is Futures Trading in Crypto and How Does It Work?

 On the contrary, some crypto exchanges do provide standard futures contracts.
 Like Bybit, FTX, Deribit, and Binance, most of them offer quarterly Bitcoin futures and the contracts commonly dealt with in U.S. dollars.
 They are often settled every three months and are ideal for swing trading.

 Another type of cryptocurrency futures that also have expiry dates are futures with physical delivery.
 They were first introduced by Bakkt, an entity backed by Intercontinental Exchange (ICE), the parent New York Stock Exchange (NYSE).
 The only difference from the regular futures described above is that cryptocurrency is actually delivered during the settlement process.

 Bakkt now offers only Bitcoin futures with physical delivery, meaning that it transfers Bitcoin at the expiration date to those who bought futures on the cryptocurrency.
 As a cash-settled futures contract, this approach aims to contribute to the Bitcoin circulation.

 Perpetual contracts represent another popular type of cryptocurrency futures.
-Since it does not rely on the expiration date, perpetual contracts quickly took off on BitMEX, but soon being adopted by major crypto exchanges, including Bybit and Binance.
+Since it does not rely on the expiration date, perpetual contracts quickly took off on BitMEX, but soon being adopted by major crypto exchanges, including Bybit, FTX and Binance.